 My father tugged me out in an ecstatic rage onto the charred face of a North Viet Cong.

-Of course, I would have never learned this if it weren’t for my neighbor, who came to my office straightaway to act out the incident in a gross avant-garde telling.
+I never would have learned this however if it weren’t for my neighbor, who came to my office straightaway one morning to act out the scene in a gross avant-garde telling.

-Unfortunately, I found myself intermittently distracted with his lack of costume, or convincing props aside from a wet rolled-up newspaper, and squashed, tread-marked cat (which I noted as grossly exaggerated).
+Unfortunately, I found myself distracted with his lack of costume, or convincing props aside from the wet newspaper, and squashed, tread-marked cat (which I noted as grossly exaggerated).

-But I often fantasize about that day in Vietnam, and as I do I can’t help thinking that as he coated me onto that bullet in his moment of sexual epiphany, he had indeed saw potential.
+But I often fantasize about that day in Vietnam, and as I do I can’t help thinking that as he loaded my bullet in his moment of sexual epiphany, he had indeed saw potential.